peerdavid/datr/README.md

 # datr
-Download data sets from flickr for given tags
+Download data sets from flickr for given tags.

-## How to use it
+## Installation
 1. ```git clone https://github.com/peerdavid/datr/```
 2. Register on flickr and create an application: https://www.flickr.com/services/apps/create/apply/
 3. Copy the new API_Key and API_SECRET.